EricHogue/EricHogue.github.io/_posts/2022-05-23-1-HackTheBox-Walkthrough-Pandora.md

 </VirtualHost>
 ```

-I opened a SSH tunnel to be able to access the site in my browser.
+I opened an SSH tunnel to be able to access the site in my browser.

 ```bash
 $ ssh -L 80:localhost:80 daniel@target